web-platform-tests/wpt/CODE_OF_CONDUCT.md

  * Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.
  * We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behavior.
 We interpret the term "harassment" as including the definition in the [Citizen Code of Conduct](http://citizencodeofconduct.org/); if you have any lack of clarity about what might be included in that concept, please read their definition.
 In particular, we don't tolerate behavior that excludes people in socially marginalized groups.
  * Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the  moderators or any of the [organization owner](https://github.com/orgs/web-platform-tests/people?query=+role:owner) immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the  moderators immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
  * Likewise any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome.

 ## Moderation

 These are the policies for upholding our community’s standards of conduct.
-If you feel that a thread needs moderation, please contact the [COC team](https://github.com/orgs/web-platform-tests/teams/coc).
+If you feel that a thread needs moderation, please contact one of the moderators.

 * Remarks that violate this code of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)
 * Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.